 "My experience with the mobile library has been great.
 I don't think I ever read a whole book before I started going to the mobile library.
 Now I can say I've read over 100."

 At Correctional Services, we rely heavily on donated books.
 We encourage all to please visit our regularly updated Amazon Wish List!

 Access Connections (PDF), an annual reentry resource guide, available to help people coming home after incarceration.
 Connections also serves as a guide on preparing for the world of work.
 We are proud to publish the most exhaustive reentry guidebook in New York City.
 The book is free to those in jail and prison, and to organizations that work with justice-involved people.

-The library prints 8,000 copies, which are sent to federal and state correctional facilities, and to local city government agencies upon request, including community based organizations serving the prison population.
-Because of our limited print run, we ask that community based organizations try to rely on the pdf version of Connections (see below) to use with their clients.
+Because of our limited print run, we ask that community based organizations try to rely on the PDF version of Connections to use with their clients.
 Relevant pages can be easily printed.
-This will allow us to have enough print copies to fill requests from soon-to-be-released inmates who have no access to the Internet at their facilities.
-Thank you for your understanding.
+Print copies are prioritized for soon-to-be-released individuals who have no access to the Internet at correctional facilities.